filippomassarelli/docker-mini-seedrs/README.md

 #### API endpoint

-The Investment API follows the same versioned structure as the Campaigns API, resulting in the following base URL:
+The Investment API follows the same versioned structure as the Campaigns API, resulting in the base URL:

 ```
 http://localhost:3000/api/v1/investments